top of page

 Is Rolfing like massage?

 Sort of, but not really.
-Rolfers do physically manipulate the body using hands, fingers, elbows, and forearms.
+Rolfing is similar in the sense that Rolfers do physically manipulate the body using hands, fingers, elbows, and forearms.

 Rolfing is slightly more active than traditional massage.
-Rolfers often ask for gentle conscious movement from the client, such as raising a knee or pressing down through the foot.
+I periodically ask you for gentle, conscious movement throughout the session.
+This could be raising a knee or reaching down through your heel.

 bottom of page